-- o The Company's calculation of backlog is based on customer contracts that exist on the date of the calculation.
-A number of factors may change after the date of calculation, which could result in actual revenues being less than the amounts contained in backlog.
+- The Company's backlog estimate is based on management's assessment of the customer contracts that exist as of the date the estimate is made.
+A number of factors could result in actual revenues being less than the amounts reflected in backlog.
 The Company's customers may attempt to renegotiate or terminate their contracts for a number of reasons, including mergers, changes in their financial condition, or general changes in economic conditions in their industries or geographic locations, or the Company may experience delays in the development or delivery of products or services specified in customer contracts.
-Accordingly, there can be no assurance that contracts included in recurring or non-recurring backlog will actually generate the specified revenues or that the actual revenues will be generated within a twelve-month period. - o The SEC Enforcement Division has issued a formal order of private investigation in connection with the Company's restatement of its prior consolidated financial statements.
-Although the Company has fully cooperated with the SEC in this matter and intends to continue to fully cooperate, the SEC may determine that the Company has violated federal securities laws.
-The Company cannot predict when this investigation will be completed or what the outcome will be.
-If the SEC makes a determination that the Company violated federal securities laws, the Company may face sanctions including, but not limited to, significant monetary penalties and injunctive relief.
-The findings and outcome of the SEC investigation may also affect the class action and derivative lawsuits that are pending.
-There is risk that the investigation could result in substantial costs and divert management attention and resources, which could adversely affect the Company's business, financial condition and results of operations.

-The Company is currently in the process of evaluating the claims made in various lawsuits filed against the Company and certain directors and officers relating to its restatement of prior consolidated financial results.
+Accordingly, there can be no assurance that contracts included in recurring or non-recurring backlog will actually generate the specified revenues or that the actual revenues will be generated within a twelve-month period. - The Company continues to evaluate the claims made in various lawsuits filed against the Company and certain directors and officers relating to its restatement of prior consolidated financial results.
 The Company intends to defend these lawsuits vigorously, but cannot predict their outcomes and is not currently able to evaluate the likelihood of its success or the range of potential loss, if any.
 However, if the Company were to lose any of these lawsuits or if they were not settled on favorable terms, the judgment or settlement could have a material adverse effect on its financial condition, results of operations and cash flows.

 The Company has insurance that provides an aggregate coverage of \$20.0 million for the period during which the claims were filed, but cannot evaluate at this time whether such coverage will be available or adequate to cover losses, if any, arising out of these lawsuits.
 If these policies do not adequately cover expenses and liabilities relating to these lawsuits, the Company's financial condition, results of operations and cash flows could be materially harmed.
 The Company's certificate of incorporation provides that it will indemnify and advance expenses to its directors and officers to the maximum extent permitted by Delaware law.
 The indemnification covers any expenses and liabilities reasonably incurred by a person, by reason of the fact that such person is or was or has agreed to be a director or officer, in connection with the investigation, defense and settlement of any threatened, pending or completed action, suit, proceeding or claim.
+The Company's certificate of incorporation authorizes the use of indemnification agreements and the Company enters into such agreements with its directors and certain officers from time to time.
+These indemnification agreements typically provide for a broader scope of the Company's obligation to indemnify the directors and officers than set forth in the certificate of incorporation.
+The Company's contractual indemnification obligations under these agreements are in addition to the respective directors' and officers' rights under the certificate of incorporation or under Delaware law.
+However, the indemnification agreements typically eliminate the Company's obligation to pay a director or officer for any claims to the extent that he or she has previously received payment for such claims under any insurance policy, the certificate of incorporation or otherwise.